ceph/ceph.io/src/en/news/blog/2024/silver-bullet-rocksdb-performance/index.md

 ![](images/storage23_OSD_compact_after_perf_package_IOPS.png)

-Please note the increasing difference in OSD compaction time between SATA SSDs and DVMe drives.
+Please note the increasing difference in OSD compaction time between SATA SSDs and NVMe drives.
 Previously, this gap was not as big due to the performance issues with RocksDB.
 However, with the introduction of faster and lower-latency disks, this difference has become more pronounced.
 THis suggests that the most significant perfornance improvements can be seen in clusters equipped with faster disks.

 In this specific cluster, the performance packages have reduced the time needed to compact all OSDs by approximately one-third.
 Previously taking nine and a half hours, the process now completes in six hours.

 ### Real world performance gains

 While we hoped to see the performance double this was not the case.
 However we still saw some significant improvements in performance.
-To detect [gray failure](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf) We have virtual machines running on our cloud to continously (at 5 minute intervals) monitor performance as perceived from within the virtual machine.
-One of these tests is a [fio](https://github.com/axboe/fio) 4K random write test (single threaded, queue depth of 1).
+To detect [gray failure](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/06/paper-1.pdf) We have virtual machines running on our cloud to continously (at 5 minute intervals) monitor performance as experienced from within the virtual machine.
+One of these tests is a [FIO](https://github.com/axboe/fio) 4K random write test (single threaded, queue depth of 1).

 4K random write on CephFS (before)